Hypertrophic olivary degeneration

 Pathologically, this is characterised by "trans-synaptic degeneration resulting in vacuolation of the neurons" and an increase in astrocytes.
 Isolated lesions of the inferior cerebellar peduncle do not cause HOD, as anatomically there are no direct connections between the inferior olivary nucleus and the contralateral dentate nucleus (fibres from the inferior olivary nucleus project to the cerebellar cortex via the olivocerebellar tracts and then to the dentate nucleus).

 It is often seen several months after the original insult.

-Typically, within a few months T2 signal increases, and lasts 3 - 4 years, whereas hypertrophy occurs later, at about one year, and resolves also by 3 - 4 years.
+Typically, within a few months T2 signal increases and lasts 3-4 years, whereas hypertrophy occurs later (at about one year), and resolves by 3-4 years.

 Clinically lesions in the triangle of Guillain and Mollaret, present as palatal tremor.

 General imaging differential considerations include:

 - 1. Goyal M, Versnick E, Tuite P et-al. Hypertrophic olivary degeneration: metaanalysis of the temporal evolution of MR findings.
 AJNR Am J Neuroradiol.
 21 (6): 1073-7.
 AJNR Am J Neuroradiol (full text) - Pubmed citation

 - 2. Salamon-Murayama, N. et al "HOD secondary pontine haemorrhage" Radiology 1999, 213:814-817

 - 3. Salamon-Murayama N, Russell EJ, Rabin BM.
 Diagnosis please.
 Case 17: hypertrophic olivary degeneration secondary to pontine hemorrhage.
 Radiology.
 1999;213 (3): 814-7. doi:10.1148/radiology.213.3.r99dc43814 - Pubmed citation